serizawa-jp/roamkit/audio-timestamper/README.md

 ## Speed Control Shortcuts

+**This is only available for the audio that is playing.
+If there are multiple playing audio tags, this short cuts will only work for the first audio tag.**

 | Name            | Default Key | Default Value |
 |-----------------|-------------|---------------|
 | Increase speed  | alt+shift+d | 0.5           |